hashicorp-education/learn-vault-docker-lab/README.md

 ### Run a specific Vault version

-Vault Docker Lab tries to keep current and offer the latest available Vault Docker image version, but you can also run a specific version of Vault with the `TF_VAR_vault_version` environment variable like this:.
+Vault Docker Lab tries to keep current and offer the latest available Vault Docker image version, but you can also run a specific version of Vault for which an image exists with the `TF_VAR_vault_version` environment variable like this:.

 ```shell
 TF_VAR_vault_version=1.11.0 make